Floodplain Development Permit Requirements

-Consider elevation all electric outlets, switches, light sockets, baseboard heaters and wiring at least 12" above the projected flood elevation for your home.
+Consider elevating all electric outlets, switches, light sockets, baseboard heaters, and wiring at least 12" above the projected flood elevation for your home.

 You may also want to elevate the electric service lines (at the point they enter your home) at least 12" above the projected flood elevation.

 In areas that could get wet, connect all receptacles to a ground fault interrupter (GFI) circuit to avoid the risk of shock or electrocution.

 Have electrical wiring done by a licensed electrician.